 - Engage in sports or other outdoor activities daily.

-Aside from walking, add a variety of sports and outdoor activities that can give you a total workout in your itinerary.
+Aside from walking, add a variety of sports, travel workouts, and outdoor activities that can give you a total workout in your itinerary.
 And read up on Total Restore reviews for better assessment of what you need.

 Swim in the ocean and do several laps in the pool to work out your muscles.
 Try surfing, kayaking, canoeing, and paddle boarding if there are equipment and gear you can borrow or rent.